hoangduytran/blender-manual/manual/sculpt_paint/sculpting/tools/mask_by_color.rst

    :Mode:      Sculpt Mode
    :Tool:      :menuselection:`Toolbar --> Mask by Color`

-Creates a mask from the color attribute.
-Click on any color on the mesh to create a new mask.
+Click on any color on the mesh to create a new mask (based on the active color attribute).

 Tool Settings